albertsun/huginn-newsroom-scenarios/README.md

 * Watch a website for changes, then send an email
     `WebsiteAgent -> EmailAgent`
     [Scenario Definition](https://raw.githubusercontent.com/albertsun/huginn-newsroom-scenarios/master/scenarios/website-email-notifier.json)
+    In this case, one of Donald Trump's position pages

-* Watch a website for changes, then send a slack notification
+* Watch a website for changes in text, then send a slack notification
     `WebsiteAgent -> SlackAgent`
     [Scenario Definition](https://raw.githubusercontent.com/albertsun/huginn-newsroom-scenarios/master/scenarios/website-slack-notifier.json)
+    In this case, one of Donald Trump's position pages

 * Scrape a website and save it's text to [Stevedore](https://github.com/newsdev/stevedore)
     `WebsiteAgent -> PostAgent`